mfoltz/Bloodcraft/README.md

   Custom merchants!
 Great for letting players buy items they normally can't or providing a use for otherwise unused prefabs.
 - [XPRising](https://thunderstore.io/c/v-rising/p/XPRising/XPRising/)
   If you like the idea of a mod with RPG features but Bloodcraft doesn't float your boat maybe this will!

+## Credits
+Do my best to mention/attribute where ideas and bug reports come from in the changelog and commit history, if I've missed anybody on a specific change please let me know!